microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/Standalone/README.md

     ```

 1. Configure these environment variables
-    - Tell the frontend to call APIs on this app
+    - Configure the frontend to call APIs on this app
         - `apiUrl`: `/api/v1`
         - `ApiUrlShoppingCart`: `/api/v1`
     - Database connection strings